Optically Probing Tunable Band Topology in Atomic Monolayers

-Motivated by these studies, we focus on W-doped ML SbH.
-Its fully relaxed geometric structure is shown in Fig.~\ref{fig:Structure}(a).
-To demonstrate the manipulation of this system by the electric field, we show in Figs.~\ref{fig:Structure}(b)-(d) first-principles calculations for the evolution of the electronic band structure under different applied $\mathcal{E}$~\cite{Note:SM}.
-At $\mathcal{E}=0$, Fig.~\ref{fig:Structure}(b) reveals a desirable direct topological gap of $\sim 180$ meV.
-For $\mathcal{E}$ applied along the $\hat{\bm{z}}$-direction, the energy gap between the two CBs at $K'$ reduces and closes at $\mathcal{E}= 2$ V/nm [Fig.~\ref{fig:Structure}(c)].
-For even larger $\mathcal{E}$~\cite{note:gate}, as shown in Fig.~\ref{fig:Structure}(d), such a gap between the two CBs reopens, leading to a change of the $K'$ winding number.
+A fully relaxed W-doped ML SbH hexagonal structure is shown in Fig.~\ref{fig:Structure}(a) and its experimental feasibility is discussed in Ref.~\cite{Note:SM}.
+To demonstrate the manipulation of band topology by the electric field, we show in Figs.~\ref{fig:Structure}(b)-(d) first-principles calculations for the evolution of the electronic structure and $\Omega$, supporting the scenario from Fig.~\ref{fig:Texture}(e)~\cite{Note:SM}.
+At $\mathcal{E}=0$, Fig.~\ref{fig:Structure}(b) reveals a desirable direct topological gap $\sim 180$ meV.
+For $\mathcal{E}$ applied along the $\hat{\bm{z}}$-direction, the gap between the two CBs at $K'$ reduces and closes at $\mathcal{E}= 2$ V/nm [Fig.~\ref{fig:Structure}(c)].
+For even larger $\mathcal{E}$~\cite{note:gate} in Fig.~\ref{fig:Structure}(d), such a gap between the two CBs reopens, leading to a change of the $K'$ winding number.
 The corresponding band inversion and change of band topology indicate that W-doped ML SbH is indeed a good candidate to observe our predictions.
+This is further corroborated by the resolution of helicity-sensitive detection~\cite{Cerne2003:RSI,Ellis2013:SR,Wang2017:NL,Kumar2016:O} and studied robustness to disorder~\cite{Note:SM}, while changes of the W concentration or strain offer additional tunability~\cite{Note:SM}.

 To generalize considerations from this work, it would be interesting to examine how the influence of tunable band topology on optical selection rules can be extended to other materials systems, beyond chiral fermions.